issue 02: cipher

 Plates Issue 02: Cipher engages with concepts of code and code-switching.
 Using a diverse range of approaches that span both fiction and non-fiction, the seven contributions that appear in Issue 02 present insights into the languages both shared and secret, public and personal, that infiltrate and define the contemporary world.

-Plates Issue 02 is available in the Plates shop and via our stockists.
+Plates Issue 02 is available via our stockists.
 Though we also offer online editions of each contribution (available below), purchase the print edition for the full Plates experience.
-All sales income goes directly towards printing costs and contributor fees.
+All sales go directly towards printing costs and contributor fees.

 Letter from the Editor

 - Fugere Urbem: Aesthetics, Politics, and Class in Violeira’s Languages of the Non-Urban by

 Cecília Resende Santos

 The Preset, the Generic, and an Ambivalent Politics of Non-Production: A Conversation Between Thomas Smith and Richard B. Keys by

 Richard B. Keys

 The Gross Gloss: Scorpio by

 Alan Perry; illustrations in collaboration with Richard Domenico